Eliminating food deserts by meeting people where they are

 Context

-A team of five learners in the M.A. in Design Focused on Health program collaborated on space design, service design, and systems design to co-create an entirely new experience for the community members living in the Eastern Crescent.
-Live Well/Vive Bien, an initiative piloted by Equidad ATX, is the vision for a holistic mobile ecosystem that services the community with the goal of meeting unmet social determinants of health—particularly the issue of food insecurity—for historically underserved populations.
+A team of five learners in the M.A. in Design focused on Health program collaborated on space design, service design, and systems design to co-create an entirely new experience for the community members living in the Eastern Crescent.
+Live Well/Vive Bien, an initiative piloted by Equidad ATX, is the vision for a holistic mobile ecosystem that serves the community with the goal of meeting unmet social determinants of health—particularly the issue of food insecurity—for historically underserved populations.

 Approach